03-eng/Assignment2-Marepally/README.md

 -----------

-# The countries i want vist.
+# The countries i want to vist.

 The countries i want vist,reasons and no.of days
 |    Name of countries   |   Reason to vist          |    No.of days     |